Gilgamech/CrudRest/README.md

 	5. notes:
 	6. Data: 1000000

 This path divides.
 Same situations and caveats as previous.
+Also useful as a conversion tool.

 #### Data concatenation